 How to: Using the Poll Books & Electoral Registers

-The Poll Books and Electoral Registers are located on your Search page under 'Poll & Electoral Records'.
+The Poll Books and Electoral Registers can be searched directly via the master search and also via the drop down menu titled 'Poll & Electoral Records' located below the master Search .
 Both the Poll Books and Electoral Registers can be accessed in book format.
 The Poll Books are also available as Transcripts.

 To access the Printed Books for Poll Books and Electoral Registers, select ‘Electoral Registers’ from the drop-down box:

-You’ll then be taken to a list of available counties.
+You will then be taken to a list of available counties.
 Some counties and also all international registers are only available within the Diamond Premium subscription (see Diamond Content).
-Select your preferred county/country then choose a volume from the next page or to search all counties please use search boxes for surname and forename on the right.
+You can search across all counties or you can select your preferred county/country then choose a volume from the next page.

 Once you have selected a county you can click on a book title to open that specific book and browse through the pages via the Bookmarks.
 Or if you wish to Search the Yorkshire only Poll & Electoral Books please use the Search boxes on this page: